Orpius/SDK/docs/UserGuide/index.md

 # Custom Tools

-In addition to the built-in tools, you can register your own custom tools (plugins) with Orpius.
+In addition to the built-in tools, you can register your own custom tools (plugins) located on your organization's network.
 These extend the system with domain-specific capabilities that your agents can use during inferencing.

+**Custom tools** can expose almost any functionality available within your environment.

+For example, you can create tools that:

+* **Connect to your organisation's database**

+* **Access internal APIs**

+* Perform domain-specific calculations or lookups, such as pricing estimates, scheduling logic, or engineering models.

+* **Interface with third-party systems** (e.g., ERP, CRM, or ticketing platforms) through secure API calls.

+* Trigger automation tasks such as sending notifications, generating reports, or updating shared files.

+Each custom tool is registered in the system with a unique name and made available to AI Agents under your control.
+This allows agents to call your organisation’s existing code, libraries, or services securely—without exposing them externally.

 ## How it works: